 The wearable can be worn in a number of ways due to its removable core.

 Fitbit Alta HR

 More expensive than other devices on this list, the Alta HR is what Fitbit calls the “world’s slimmest” wrist-worn tracker with a continuous heart rate sensor.
 Until now, continuous heart-rate tracking has only been available in Fitbit’s larger devices.
 However, the company has developed a new chip that reduces the size and number of components needed by 25%.

-In addition tracking everything you can imagine, the tracker also benefits from Fitbit’s new sleep features.
+In addition to tracking everything you can imagine, the gadget also benefits from Fitbit’s advanced sleep features.
 ‘Sleep Stages’ uses accelerometer and heart rate data to more accurately estimate how long you spend in Light, Deep, and REM sleep stages each night.

 And lets not forget the cool factor.
 There is one area in which kids will always naturally compete: who has the best toys.
 Even into the teenage years this can continue with more of a focus on gadgets and accessories.
 Make sure that you give your kids the best start at fitness by getting them the coolest and funkiest fitness trackers.
 It will make them the envy of all of their friends at school, which in turn will motivate them to use and show off the fitness trackers even more.